Once again Richard Aaron led his wonderful Fabulous Fall Fungi Workshops - this year three times.

 |5 August||Julia Colm

 |Ecology of imperiled grass pickerel: Predicting distributions and examining factors in their decline.|

 |Life is a beach: Conservation research on an endangered beach mouse.|

 Sunday June 28nd noon-3:00 pm 2015.

-Join us to celebrate the 70th anniversary of our founding!
-We also will have the grand opening of our new Jessie V. Deslauriers, BA’87, BSc’91.
+This year celebrating the 70th anniversary of our founding!
+We also had the grand opening of our new Jessie V. Deslauriers, BA’87, BSc’91.
 Centre for Biology, the Jack Hambleton Library, and the new digs for the Fowler Herbarium.
-We will have displays created by our researchers and summer interns of ongoing research projects, local diversity and conservation initiatives.
-We will also have tours of the facilities and local hikes.
-Light refreshments and snacks will be served.
+There were displays created by our researchers and summer interns of ongoing research projects, local diversity and conservation initiatives.
+We also had tours of the facilities and local hikes.

 Remembering Turid Forsyth

 When: Saturday, Aug.
 16 2 p.m. to 5 p.m

 QUBS will provide the venue for all those who knew Turid to meet, chat, and reminisce.
 There will be some words of tribute to honour Turid's memory - all are welcome to participate.
 Four of Turid's paintings permanently adorn our lodge and we encourage people to bring photos of Turid, and their recollections to share with the group.